 We’ve all been video conferencing like pros for years at this point… whether we ever imagined that life for ourselves or not!
-And we wager you’ve learned that there are a lot of benefits to video calls that you just won’t get from an in-person meeting, whether you’re a larger company or a smaller business.
+We wager you’ve learned that there are a lot of benefits to video calls that you just won’t get from an in-person meeting, whether you’re a larger company or a smaller business

 Sure, video conferencing lets everyone tune in from the environment of their choice.
 Participants don’t need to worry about things like commuting or parking or the other things that can make attending an in-person conference so annoying.
 But video conferencing has a lot more to offer.